A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

 \section{Findings and Implications}

-In this section, we discuss our analysis for our three research questions based on our data and the analysis framework.
+In this section, we delve into a detailed analysis of our three research questions based on our data and the analysis framework.
 We demonstrate our findings for each research question.
 In the end, we illustrate the implications.